kriszyp/msgpackr/README.md

 See the [benchmark.md](benchmark.md) for more benchmarks and information about benchmarking.

 ## Custom Extensions
 You can add your own custom extensions, which can be used to encode specific types/classes in certain ways.
-This is done by using the `addExtension` function, and specifying the class, extension type code (should be a number from 1-100, reserving negatives for MessagePack, 101-127 for msgpackr), and your pack and unpack functions (or just the one you need).
-You can use msgpackr encoding and decoding within your extensions, but if you do so, you must create a separate Packr instance, otherwise you could override data in the same encoding buffer:
+This is done by using the `addExtension` function, and specifying the class, extension `type` code (should be a number from 1-100, reserving negatives for MessagePack, 101-127 for msgpackr), and your `pack` and `unpack` functions (or just the one you need).
 ```js
 import { addExtension, Packr } from 'msgpackr';